woodstone121/DeepCore/_posts/2017-04-27-Scaling_Object_Detection.md

     </tr>
 </table>

 Furthermore, it's beneficial to process the loaded subsets concurrently with loading more subsets.
 This normally leads to very complicated and error-prone code.
 Asynchronous code is notoriously difficult to debug and extend.
 Anybody experienced with [JavaScript][javascript] is familiar with "callback hell" that sometimes results from chaining asynchronous calls.
+Managing different threads and sharing data between them can turn into a real nightmare.

 # The DeepCore Processing Framework